-- Items sold to students during the school day MUST be smart snack compliant on the entire school grounds not just during the meal service area.
-Smart Snack foods can be served at any time during the day even at the same time as a meal service. - A school site is not authorized to conduct or allow any exempt fundraisers unless the school district has adopted a written policy.
-If the food items offered are not smart snack compliant, the item cannot be served anywhere on the school grounds during the entire duration of the meal service time.
-This includes breakfast, lunch, and after school snack.
-Note: All competitive foods sold in a school district that does not have such a written policy must meet the nutritional guidelines under Smart Snacks. - The Healthy Hunger-Free Kids Act of 2010 directed USDA to establish Nutrition Standards for all foods and beverages sold to students in school during the school day, including foods sold outside of the meals served through the NSLP and the SBP.
+- A school site is not authorized to conduct or allow any exempt fundraisers unless the school district has adopted a written policy that meets these requirements.
+All competitive foods sold in a school district that does not have such a written policy must meet the nutritional guidelines under Smart Snacks. - The Healthy Hunger-Free Kids Act of 2010 directed USDA to establish Nutrition Standards for all foods and beverages sold to students in school during the school day, including foods sold outside of the meals served through the NSLP and the SBP.
 The new Smart Snacks in School Nutrition Standards help schools to make the healthy choice the easy choice by offering students more of the foods and beverages we should be encouraging-whole grains, fruits and vegetables, leaner protein, lower-fat dairy-while limiting foods with too much sugar, fat, and salt.

-4. Smart Snack Calculator
+3. Smart Snack Calculator